ojenning/dnafx-editor/README.md

 	./dnafx-editor

 it will try to connect to the device via USB, "greet" it (send what we figured out to be some initialization messages), retrieve the list of presets from the device, and finally get the list of "extras".
-Considering that, in its current stage, the editor still doesn't have way to programmatically inject commands (whether on the console or via some network protocol), all you can do at that point is close it, with CTRL+C. At the very least, though, that should do something if everything is set up correctly.
+Since by default the tool doesn't launch in interactive mode, the tool will automatically close when done.

 To save the presets from your device to disk, use `-s` to provide a target folder, e.g.: